dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 starting from a fresh Solaris 10 install and ends with a built package.
 It takes about 2-3h to complete.
 It covers the basic GAR setup.

-A :index:`buildfarm` is a set of hosts where you can build Solaris packages.
+A buildfarm is a set of hosts where you can build Solaris packages.
 You can connect Intel and SPARC hosts together to build a set of packages with one shell command.